 Coding assistance for Helm charts and templates includes code completion, refactorings, inspections, quick fixes, and quick documentation.
 Also, it is possible to use gutter icons for navigating between label definitions and label selectors, and between overridden and overriding values.
 Code completion includes values of dependencies from the specified repository (by default, from Helm Hub).

-By default, Go template directives are rendered as the actual values in Helm templates.
+By default, PyCharm renders Go template directives as the actual values in Helm templates.
 You can click the value to expand and show the directive.
-This functionality is implemented using code folding.
-Press Ctrl+NumPad Plus and Ctrl+NumPad - to toggle between values and directives.
+PyCharm uses code folding for this.
+Press Ctrl+NumPad + and Ctrl+NumPad - to toggle between values and directives.

 Create a new Helm chart

-Right-click any directory in the Project tool window, point to Kubernetes, and click Helm Create Chart.
+Right-click any directory in the Project tool window, point to Kubernetes, and click Helm Chart.

 This runs the helm create command, which adds all the basic files required to get started: